 The Hogs is a nickname steeped in team history – it harkens back to the glory days of the team, when offensive lineman like Russ Grimm, Joe Jacoby, and Mark May were dominant in the trenches, leading the Burgundy and Gold to their three Super Bowl titles.
 It’s tough, it’s rough, and it’s easy to get behind.

 It might be problematic to worship the military more than we already do, but it’s certainly a step up from overt racism.
 Maybe a more militant attitude in the locker room and from leadership could lead to a less-awful product on the field.
-Given that the team is currently 1-7, it’s also pretty similar to the success of our military.
+Given that the team is currently 1-7, it’s also pretty similar to the success of our military of late.

 The Josh Johnsons